Want to help your students master making 10? Check out these engaging fall activities designed to help your students explore adding to 10.

 With that look, I knew we needed to step back and spend some time on this concept.
 He needed to know how to make 10.
 Needed to know what expressions equal 10, and if he couldn’t remember he needed to remember how to use his strategies.

 Knowing all that we needed to accomplish I created six activities for him to work on throughout the week.
 Six activities that would be fun and engaging, but let him practice over and over adding to 10.

 Here’s what we did.

 I love 10 frames.
-They are an awesome way for children to learn number recognition, and help them begin to develop subtilizing skills.
+They are an awesome way for children to learn number recognition and help them begin to develop subtilizing skills.
 When a child is able to subtilize, they have the ability to quickly tell how many there are.

 This activity required some prep work, but my kindergartner had fun with it…and we have already done them numerous times.

 The children have a simple goal of creating puzzles that equal 10.
 My little man started by putting one side of all the puzzles together.
 Next, he would count the pictures on the side he connected, for example, he would count the four acorns.
 Then he would begin looking for a picture that had six objects on it.
-At first he used his 10 frames to help him solve, then I taught him how to count up (love how This Reading Mama teaches it) and toward the end of them week he was able to do many of them from memory.
+At first, he used his 10 frames to help him solve, then I taught him how to count up (love how This Reading Mama teaches it) and toward the end of the week, he was able to do many of them from memory.

 Equal or Not Equal To 10

 Unfortunately, this is another activity that requires a little prep work.
 I printed off the leaves on card stock, glued the trees into a file folder, and laminated everything.